 A budget is an opportunity to align your spending with what’s most important to you.
 You’ll want to have three main categories for spending:

 • Essential expenses (“needs”) These are your necessities, such as groceries, housing, healthcare, and transportation.
+Minimum debt payments fall into this category as well.

 • Nonessentials (“wants”) These are the expenses that aren’t necessary for survival but enhance your quality of life.
+Examples include dining out, gym memberships, and travel expenses.

 Practical Tips to Stick to Your Budget

-Once you have a basic budget in place, you’ll need to stick to it — or you won’t see any progress towards your goals.
+Once you have a basic budget in place, you’ll need to stick to it — or you won’t see any progress toward your goals.
 Here are six ways to keep spending and saving on track.

 1. Sleep on Big Purchases

 Impulse buys can quickly throw your budget off course.
 To avoid the problem, try the 30-day rule: If you see something nonessential you want to buy either online or in person, put the purchase on a one-month pause.
-Tell yourself that if, after 30 days, you still want the item, and you can afford it, you’ll buy it.
+Tell yourself that if, after 30 days, you still want the item and you can afford it, you’ll buy it.
 This gives you time to reflect.
 You may well decide that you don’t need or want the item that badly and forgo the purchase.

 2. Aim to Never Spend More Than You Have

-Getting into debt can be a vicious cycle that is tough to get out of.
-Just paying the minimum on your credit card balance, for example, means you’re never getting ahead of your debt.
+minimum on your credit card balance, for example, means you’re never getting ahead of your debt.
 Running a balance also means you’re going to end up paying far more for your purchases than the original price tag.

 If you want something you can’t afford right now, plan for it, and start setting money aside for it each month.
 When you have enough, you can splurge without guilt — or throwing off your budget.

-To make sure you never miss a payment (and avoid late fees), consider setting up autopay for all of your regular bills.
-You can apply the same principle for paying yourself (a.k.a saving).
-Simply set up a recurring transfer from your checking account to your savings account for the same day each month (ideally, right after you get paid).
-Even small amounts will grow into something larger, which can ultimately buy that vacation or cover an unexpected car repair.
+Simply set up recurring money transfers from your checking account to your savings account for the same day each month (ideally, right after you get paid).
+Even small amounts will grow into something larger, which can ultimately buy that vacation plane ticket or cover an unexpected car repair.

 💡 Quick Tip: Want a simple way to save more each month?
 Grow your personal savings by opening an online savings account.
 SoFi offers high-interest savings accounts with no account fees.
 Open your savings account today!